Bryan Schutmaat: Life and work

 His first book, Grays the Mountain Sends (2013) portrays mountain towns and former mining communities of the American West through portraits of people and landscapes.
 The work was inspired by Montana poet Richard Hugo.
-He made the work with a large format 4x5" view camera.
+He made the work with a large format 4x5" view camera and in color, but his subsequent work so far has been in black and white.

 Islands of the Blest (2014), is a compilation of historic photographs taken in the American West from the 1870s to the 1970s.
 He and Ashlyn Davis sourced from the online archives of the Library of Congress and United States Geological Survey.

-Good Goddamn (2017) is about a friend "from rural Texas and his last few days of freedom before going to prison."
-The book was the first publication of Trespasser, a Texas-based art book publisher Schutmaat co-founded.
+Photographed in just a few days, Good Goddamn (2017) is about a friend "from rural Texas and his last few days of freedom before going to prison."
+The book was the first publication of Trespasser, a Texas-based art book publisher Schutmaat co-founded and runs with Matthew Genitempo and Cody Haltom.

+County Road (2023), created during the COVID pandemic is a quiet and intimate look at the Texas landscape and small towns closer to home rather than the Southwestern desert where Schutmaat works on his long-term projects.
+The black and white photos shot with small hand-held camera capture natural and rural scenes along the rural routes between Austin where Schutmaat lives and Leon County, the site of his family's farm.